Antler-Digital/nextjs-storyblok-tailwind/README.md

 - React Hook Forms
 - AOS (watch out for static rendering and google crawlers not seeing correct content
 - Storyblok Rich Text renderer see docs here https://github.com/claus/storyblok-rich-text-react-renderer
-- Font Awesome (for Story Blok Plugin add in icons in _app.js)
+- Font Awesome (for Story Blok Plugin add in icons in \_app.js)

+## Update 11/07/22

+- Update to the new v2 requirements
+- To access the CMS use /admin/editor.html
+  - This prevents the need for https on the webapp
+- Add Husky and Git CZ
+  - Commit now with `yarn cz`

 ## Update 19/01/22

 - Updated packages
   - Next 12
   - Tailwind V3
   - StoryBlok 4.2
 - Updated `preview.js` with new same site configs to reenable preview mode on localhost

 ## Update 21/06/21

 - Updated packages
   - Next 11 ( added support for local blurred images in Next/ Image and dynamic support with own server)
   - Added Next JS Linting
   - TailwindCSS 4.2+
     - Better JIT and CLI for Tailwind
     - Can use before: etc to set things straight from classNames

 ## Update 08/05/21

 - Updated the prettier configs to remove Unicorn and Tailwind (they are irritating)
 - Added nextJs config with default assets locale for storyBlok (required to pull images for NextJs/Image)
 - Moved examples of other page generation (specific: i.e. index.js and semi-catch all: [...slug].js to lib folders in case of need) - shouldn't be required with a catch all
 - Prevented no layout errors
 - added useBodyLock hook for implementing navigation menus
 - added useSessionStorage and useLocalStorage hooks
 - updated the purge instructions for TW

 ## Update 30/04/21

 - Updated to completely dynamic generation of pages with [[...slug]]
 - Add in Fontawesome support for Storyblok plugin